 Other leading nations experienced the same airport congestion in high-traffic corridors, yet chose to expand consumer options: fly, drive or ride HSR.
 In Japan, Italy, Germany and France, HSR trains were reaching 168-186 mph.
 Which nation among them had conditions most analogous to America’s Northeast that we could model for successful HSR?

-Though it never had large oil fields for cheap gasoline, France otherwise resembled conditions in America’s Northeast.
+Though it never had large oil fields for cheap gasoline, France best resembled conditions in America’s Northeast.

-After World War II, France added or rebuilt railroad overpasses and train control systems to maintain its 106-112 mph intercity passenger rail network.
-Its democratic market economy produced household income and strong citizen rights similar to ours.
-When HSR planning started in 1971, France’s 54 million residents would have a strong say in land-takings for HSR or intercity highway routes.
+After World War II, France added or rebuilt railroad overpasses and upgraded its train control systems to maintain a 106-112 mph intercity passenger rail network.
+Its democratic-market economy produced household income and strong citizen rights similar to ours.
+When HSR planning started in 1971, France’s 54 million residents would have a say in land-takings for HSR or intercity highway routes.
 Paris and Lyon, France’s two largest cities, had Metrorail systems feeding train stations.
-The cities are only 274 miles apart and the corridor between them held less than 25% of French population.
-The Mediterranean Sea 296 miles south of Lyon, was close enough to attract frequent vacation drivers from Lyon and Paris.
+The cities are only 274 miles apart and the railway corridor between them held less than 25% of French population.
+The Mediterranean Sea, 296 miles south of Lyon, was close enough to attract frequent vacation drivers from Lyon and Paris.

 France also had large auto, aviation and freight trucking lobbies prodding government to expand airports and the Autoroute network of freeways within cities and 81 mph intercity tollways spread across a country the size of Texas.
-Prior to French HSR opening, Autoroute often clogged from the Belgian border through Paris and Lyon, then down to Mediterranean cities.
+Prior to the French HSR (called “TGV”) opening, Autoroute often clogged from the Belgian border through Paris and Lyon, then down to Marseilles at the Mediterranean Sea.

 When electric-powered 168 mph TGV opened on Paris-Lyon HSR-only tracks in 1981, the Highway and Aviation lobbies pressured the French government to make it prove operating success before expansion.
 Having straighter tracks with welded rails to reduce cabin vibration and noise, success came quickly.
 Fatigued Autoroute drivers between Paris and Lyon welcomed the short Journey Time and alternative to traffic congestion.
 The lack of diesel fumes by TGV trains also permitted train stations to shield outside weather for a comfortable all-season travel experience.

-By 1993, the TGV-Metrorail stations of Paris and Lyon hosted as many restaurants, cafes, gift shops, business services, shuttles, taxis and nearby hotels as an international airport.
+By 1993, the TGV-Metrorail stations of Paris and Lyon hosted as many restaurants, cafes, gift shops, shuttles, taxis and nearby hotels as an international airport.
 New HSR routes sprang from Paris to Tours, LeMans, Lille, Calais and Brussels and from Lyon south to Valence.
-The Channel Tunnel to enable Paris-London service was scheduled to open in 1994.
+The Channel Tunnel enabling Paris-London HSR service was on schedule to open in 1994.
 Wherever a TGV station integrated a Metrorail or Tramway (Light Rail) station, train passengers made more side-trips along the route.
 The French discovered that TGV + Metrorail/Tramway stations rejuvenated cities along the route and increased tax revenue from international tourists.

-Freight truckers appreciated less congestion on the Autoroute System as well.
+Freight truckers appreciated less congestion on Autoroute as well.

 CLINTON FUNDED OUR FIRST, POORLY EXECUTED HIGH SPEED RAIL ROUTE

-By 1993, President Clinton could reference successful French TGV as the model for Northeast Corridor HSR.
-Clinton used economic stimulus funds to upgrade the Northeast Corridor for HSR service.
+By 1993, President Clinton could reference the successful French TGV system as the model for Northeast Corridor HSR.
+Coming out of a recession, Clinton used economic stimulus funds to upgrade the Northeast Corridor for HSR service.

-Unfortunately, Clinton’s Secretary of Transportation followed that wise decision with critical Amtrak Acela mistakes.
-Those mistakes limit Acela top speed between NYC and DC to 135 mph.
-Factoring in stops on Acela Express, average speed is only 84 mph for a 2:42 minute Journey Time.
+Unfortunately, Clinton’s Secretary of Transportation followed that wise decision with critical HSR mistakes.
+Those mistakes limited Amtrak Acela speed between NYC and DC to 135 mph.
+Factoring in stops on Acela, average speed only reached 84 mph for a 2:42 minute Journey Time.

 Meanwhile, posted Interstate Highway speed limits returned to 65-80 mph, which meant people often drove 70-85 mph top speed.
-Factoring in stops and toll stations driving from NYC to Washington and NYC to Boston, people probably average 55 mph in the comforts other own vehicle.
+Factoring in stops and toll stations driving from NYC to Washington and NYC to Boston, people average 55-65 mph in the comforts other own vehicle.

-Based on HSR evidence around the world, enticing dramatically more people to switch from driving, requires Acela has to average at least 100 mph.
+Based on evidence around the world, HSR requires at least 100 mph average speed to entice dramatically more people to switch from driving.

 Since anti-HSR forces did not want a successful Acela spawning an Interstate HSR System, they exploited Clinton Administration mistakes by hiring Cato, Reason and Heritage think tanks to disseminate analyst reports, TV interviews and newspaper articles to ensure that a HSR-naysayer narrative prevailed in the media.

 Paid disinformation from think tanks to news media increased naysaying to the point that many citizens never think to ask, “If HSR is succeeding everywhere else, why not here“?
 Whenever HSR is mentioned on TV or newspapers, most TV personalities and news journalists latch onto a anti-HSR soundbites not realizing where they originated.
 With anti-HSR forces doping American sentiment, President Bush II would not fund upgrades.
-Operating at 59-79 mph top speed in most places, Amtrak was forced to beg for federal and state operating subsidies, like Rocky calling Adrian for help.
+Operating at 59-79 mph top speed in most places, Amtrak was forced to beg for federal and state operating subsidies.

-In return for those tax subsidies, many rural congressmen and governors forced Amtrak to maintain routes through their low-traffic districts.
-Emphasizing the Slow Zone-low-traffic routes in 2004, President Bush II tried to kill Amtrak.
+In return for those tax subsidies, many rural congressmen and governors forced Amtrak to maintain routes through their slow, low-traffic districts.
+Emphasizing those Slow Zone routes in 2004, President Bush II tried to kill Amtrak.